dreamcatcher-tech/network/Inbox/2023-03-10 1545 Crisp updates cause GUI tearing.md

 interblock:api:Syncer slow read ahead buffer 14339ms for 20045 units +14s
 where the sectors did not show at all, presumably cache was hit. diffing was so fast as to not go above the 100ms threshold

+### caching by address
+43 seconds for browser to load 20k customers.
+4 seconds to make an edit.